gsi-upm/senpy-translator-bing/README.md

-# Arabian Bing Translator
+# Bing Translator

-Plugin for arabian to english translation.
+Plugin for translation using Bing.

 An API key from portal.azure.com is needed to create a token .
 See Microsoft Translator API Documentation: http://docs.microsofttranslator.com/.